ayubbaste/hv-tracker-pub/README.md

 python tracker.py
 ```

 Automate the launch of the script with Cron or any other way.
+Vacanies HV-tracker-pub from career.habr.com